MudroadWhite/pm-neo4j-helper/scripts/v3/readme.md

 - tactic []<.

 ##### Proposition Not Found (labeled with `ERROR`s)
-Same as in volume 2, these propositions have not found in the book:
+Same as in [volume 2](scripts/v2/readme), several propositions have not found their appearances:
 - 225.174
 - 331.124
 - 372.152

 --------

-## Recording Progress (To be checked)
+## Recording Progress

 ### Part 5
 #### Section D